rcl-ssl/docs/containers/nginx.md

     driver: local
 ```

 - Firstly, the RCL SSL DNS AutoRenew service is deployed.
-It will save TLS/SSL certificates from the RCL SSL Portal to a docker volume shared with NGINX
+It will save SSL/TLS certificates from the RCL SSL Portal to a docker volume shared with NGINX

 -  Then, the NGINX service is deployed, it uses the ``nginx.conf`` file we created to accept SSL/TLS connections

 - NGINX uses the SSL/TLS certificate files stored on the docker volume that were saved by RCL SSL DNS AutoRenew

-- You should add you own [Configuration Values](./docker.md#configuration-prerequisite) eg, client-id, etc. for RCL SSL DNS AutoRenew service
+- You should add you own [Configuration Values](./docker.md#configuration-prerequisite) eg, client-id, etc. for RCL SSL DNS AutoRenew

 - Replace ``example.com`` with you own domain name